CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/6-Access-the-Published-Applications-and-Desktop-using-WVD-Desktop-Client.md

    ![ws name.](media/ex4t1s9.png)

-10. The WVD dashboard will launch, then double click on **Excel** application to access it.
+10. The AVD dashboard will launch, then double click on **Excel** application to access it.

     ![ws name.](media/remotedesktop.png)